tireddy2/Hybrid-KEM-with-COSE-JOSE/draft-reddy-cose-hpke-pq-pqt.md

 (COSE_Encrypt0 for integrated encryption suites, or COSE_Encrypt with a single COSE_Recipient for key encryption suites) are provided, each shown in CBOR diagnostic notation and as hex-encoded CBOR.
+Long lines in the examples are folded using the single backslash strategy from
+{{RFC8792}}.
+Before using a folded example as a test vector, remove the RFC 8792 header and unfold the lines according to that strategy.
+The complete unfolded vector set is available as `examples/cose-vectors.json` in the [repository](https://github.com/tireddy2/cose-hpke-pqt-pqc) for this document.

 <!-- begin:cose-test-vectors ; see README for regeneration instructions, do not edit -->